bancolombia/reactive-commons-elixir/README.md

 There are three semantic structures:

 - `DomainEvent`
   This structure lets you represent an Event in the system.
-It accepts a `name`, any `data` that will be the information to transport for that event (should be JSON serializable), and an optional `message_id`.
+It accepts a `broker`, `name`, any `data` that will be the information to transport for that event (should be JSON serializable), and an optional `message_id`.

 - `Command`
   Another basic structure is the Command.
 This structure lets you represent a Command in the system.
-It accepts a `name`, any `data` that will be the information to transport for that command (should be JSON serializable), and an optional `command_id`.
+It accepts a `broker`, `name`, any `data` that will be the information to transport for that command (should be JSON serializable), and an optional `command_id`.

 - `AsyncQuery`